Learning Technologies Group (LON:LTG) PT Lowered to GBX 200

-Learning Technologies Group (LON:LTG – Get Rating) had its target price dropped by equities researchers at Berenberg Bank from GBX 250 ($3.08) to GBX 200 ($2.47) in a research report issued on Friday, Marketbeat.com reports.
-The firm presently has a “buy” rating on the stock.
-Berenberg Bank’s target price suggests a potential upside of 61.42% from the company’s previous close.
+Learning Technologies Group (LON:LTG – Get Rating) had its price objective lowered by Berenberg Bank from GBX 250 ($3.08) to GBX 200 ($2.47) in a research report released on Friday, MarketBeat.com reports.
+The firm currently has a buy rating on the stock.

-Separately, Canaccord Genuity Group reduced their target price on Learning Technologies Group from GBX 180 ($2.22) to GBX 165 ($2.03) and set a “hold” rating for the company in a report on Thursday, May 5th.
-Two analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average price target of GBX 205 ($2.53).
+Separately, Canaccord Genuity Group decreased their price target on shares of Learning Technologies Group from GBX 180 ($2.22) to GBX 165 ($2.03) and set a hold rating on the stock in a report on Thursday, May 5th.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of GBX 205 ($2.53).

 Learning Technologies Group plc, together with its subsidiaries, provides a range of talent and learning solutions, content, services, and digital platforms to corporate and government clients.
 It operates through Software & Platforms Division, Content & Services Division, and Other segments.